 at the Victoria & Albert Museum in London.

-in America, Mary Phelps-Jacob (or Caresse Crosby as she was known)
+in America, Mary Phelps-Jacob (also known as Caresse Crosby)

 essentially two handkerchiefs, sewn together to support the bust.

-She later sold her patent to Warners bras for $1500.
+She later sold her patent to Warners bras for the sum of $1500.

 - Warner’s went on to